mzqq1009/arctic-temp-recon/README.md

 2.GHCN-d
 a.Download the original .dly data from the GHCN website, convert the data into a csv file, extract the temperature data and remove the missing values, and save the data separately by year.  code: GHCN.rar/GHCN_time.py

+3.NP data
+a.The downloaded NP observations were calculated as daily averages, the 1979 to 1991 portion of which was extracted, followed by rounding off the outliers from the NP data.  code: NP data.rar/NP.py

+b.Processing of NP observations into csv format
+code: NP data.rar/NP_new.py